joralex0826/challenge/README.md

 `pip install -r requirements.txt`

-To run the process correctly, it is necessary to have the `.parquet` files attached in the email with the solution.
+To run the process correctly, it is necessary to have the `.parquet` and  `MLA_100k_checked_v3` files attached in the email with the solution.
 These files should be placed in the `notebooks` folder.

 ### 2. Feature Selection and Performance Evaluation